Orthopedic cast: Upper extremity casts

 Upper extremity casts are frequently utilized to immobilize the arm, wrist, or hand for the treatment of fractures, soft tissue injuries, or during post-surgical recovery.
 They offer stabilization and support, aiding in proper healing while minimizing the risk of further injury.
 Common types include long arm casts, short arm casts, and specialized versions such as thumb spica casts.

 Long arm casts

 A long arm cast extends from the upper arm to the wrist or hand, immobilizing the elbow joint in addition to the forearm.
 It is typically used for injuries requiring stabilization across multiple joints, such as forearm fractures, certain elbow injuries, and complex soft-tissue damage.
-It is usually insured that the elbow remains immobilized in a slightly flexed position, usually around 90 degrees, to promote healing while maintaining comfort.
+It is usually ensured that the elbow remains immobilized in a slightly flexed position, usually around 90 degrees, to promote healing while maintaining comfort.
 Patients with long arm casts often require close monitoring for swelling and circulation issues, given the cast’s extensive coverage.